courtnkc/CHYRON-NGS/README.md

 # CHYRON1
-Code associated with "Ordered insertional mutagenesis at a single genomic site enables lineage tracing and analog recording in mammalian cells."
+Code associated with "DNA writing at a single genomic site enables lineage tracing and analog recording in mammalian cells."

 We used a simple wrapper to feed the necesary information into pipeline.sh:

+(type into the terminal: pipeline.sh $1 $2 $3 $4 $5 - what you type in might look like this:
+pipeline.sh forward.fastq reverse.fastq barcodes.txt reference.txt CHYRON1)

 $1 = the path to the forward read fastq file